Fall Exhibitions Opening 2017

 Sep 17 2017

-Enjoy an opening celebration of the four upcoming fall exhibitions at the Queens Museum.
-Meet the Queens Museum’s artists-in-residence and see work in progress during Open Studios, and there will be a free shuttle from the Mets-Willets Point 7-train subway station running from 1:30–5:30pm.
+Enjoy an opening celebration of the Queens Museum’s upcoming fall exhibitions.
+Experience special artist performances, see video screenings from community members, meet the Queens Museum’s artists-in-residence, and take a peek at work in progress during open studios.
+Plus there will be a free shuttle from the Mets-Willets Point 7-train subway station running from 1:30–5:30pm.

 The Queens Museum invites you to step into an alternate Gotham where the boldest, most daring, and most far-reaching urban designs are realized.
 Curated by Sam Lubell and Greg Goldin, and designed by Christian Wassmann, Never Built New York presents 200 years of visionary architectural and urban designs that never came to be, all brought to life for the first time with original drawings, renderings, newly commissioned models, and 3D visualizations.